Juicy Tomatoes are elite veggies suited for summer gardens, but backyard critters can feast on your precious harvest on hot days.

 Tomatoes are ready for picking from June to November (early summer to late fall).

-But, many hungry pests and vermins also wake from hibernation in the summer and can chase Tomatoes to destroy them.
+But, many pests and vermins also wake hungry from hibernation in summer to feast on tomatoes.

-Several pests are small, sneaky, and munch quietly, while some large critters may come in the day or take advantage of the night.
+Most pests are small, sneaky, and munch quietly, while some large critters may visit during the day or take advantage of the night.

 1. Common Pests